Silvio Orlando

 During his career, Orlando has been nominated seven times to the David di Donatello Award for Best Actor, winning it in 2006 for his role in Moretti's The Caiman.
 In 2008 he won the Volpi Cup for Best Actor at the Venice Film Festival for his role in Giovanna's Father.
 Outside Italy, he is best known as scheming Cardinal Voiello in the internationally co-produced TV series The Young Pope (2016) and its sequel The New Pope (2020), both created by Paolo Sorrentino.
+In 2024 he played the role of Professor Devoto Marotta in Sorrentino's film Parthenope.

 On stage, Orlando most notably directed in 1988 two plays by Peppino De Filippo, Don Rafelo 'o trombone and Cupido scherza e spazza, while in 2008 he acted in Roberto Paci Dalò's L'assedio delle ceneri.
 His nephew Francesco Brandi is also an actor and playwright.